RHEUMATOID ARTHRITIS AND EATING HABITS

 developing rheumatoid arthritis, researchers report.

-Rheumatoid arthritis is a chronic inflammatory disease
+arthritis is a

 of the joints.
 Its cause is unknown, but genes,